It’s one of the most amazing feats of engineering ever achieved and it powers the electric grid of 2 countries.

 More interesting facts about the Itaipu Dam

-In order to justify why the American Organization of Civil Engineers chose the Itaipu Dam as one of the 7 wonders of the modern world, here are some quick facts that will make you dazzle:
+To justify why the American Organization of Civil Engineers chose the Itaipu Dam as one of the 7 wonders of the modern world, here are some quick facts that will make you dazzle:

 15. The production of the Itaipu Dam far exceeds the load needed to provide the entire country of Paraguay with electricity.
-This makes it possible for Paraguay to earn money by directly selling electricity back to Brazil who uses it to power the Rio de Janeiro and Sao Paulo area.
+This makes it possible for Paraguay to earn money by directly selling electricity back to Brazil who uses it to power the Rio de Janeiro and Sao Paulo areas.

 17. The height of the roof of the dam is 196 meters (643 ft) and the total length of the dam is 7,235 meters (23,737 ft).